JacquesLucke/animation_nodes_manual/docs/dev_guide/setup/windows.rst

     switch to the ``cython`` branch.
 You can do this either by running ``git checkout cython`` or by using the GUI you installed.

+6.
+    Now there should be a file called ``config.default.py``.
+Duplicate it and name the new file ``config.py``.
+Open the new file and change it so that the variable ``addonsDirectory`` contains the path to the addons folder on your system.
+This will be read later to copy the build directly there automatically.

 Compile the Code